AmaCaffeinatedCode/terraform_ecs_batch_pipeline/README.md

 - IAM Roles for ECS Task and Execution
 - S3 buckets (source + destination)
 - SQS Queue for triggering ECS tasks
+- CloudWatch Alarms and Autoscaling policies based on SQS queue length
 - Security Groups for ECS and endpoints

 ---